inmo-jang/unity_assets/IronmanHelmet/readme.md

 # Adding an Ironman Helmet to your headset

 This Unity asset allows to have an Ironman helmet for your headset.
 This will decorate your project cool and make your audiences laugh!
-You should check the following example demonstrations.
+You should check the following example demonstration videos.

 - [Human-swarm interaction](https://youtu.be/LOIJPFM8YRA)
 - [Robot telemanipulation](https://youtu.be/qV9ol3f4JtY)